Becoming a Preppie! . . . Admissions to One of the U.S. Service Academy Preparatory Schools

 High school students (who are not currently prior-enlisted members of the military service) are placed into the military reserves or active duty, depending upon the particular military prep school.
 With this designation, all preppies receive a monthly stipend, which represents dollars not used to off-set the cost of uniforms and other items required by the school.
 Preppies that do not receive an academy appointment are discharged from military service.
 However, preppies that came into the prep school as enlisted members are typically returned to their military service duties as an active-duty soldier, sailor, guardian, marine or airman.

 The prep schools -- AFAPS, MAPS and NAPS -- are a bit of a mystery to most students.
-However, completing the application process and competing well with other students will support your consideration for an invitation to attend a prep school.
+However, completing the application process and competing well with other students will allow you to be considered for an invitation to attend a prep school.
 Keep this goal as your focus, and you may also become a Preppie!

 [I would welcome a chance to discuss details with you.
-I offer coaching services to pace and prepare you (and your parents!) for the entire Academy application process . . . along with the Prep School!
-Contact me at email@example.com and/or 503.515.7406]
+I offer coaching services to pace and prepare you (and your parents!) for the entire Academy application process . . . along with the preprations for the Prep School!
+Contact me at email@example.com, 503.515.7406 or complete my contact form on the home page.]